Table of Contents

 For example, burning 400 total calories on a 30 minute run, where one in four calories comes from fat means I burn 100 calories of fat and 300 calories of sugar.
 Compare that to burning 100 calories on a 30 minute walk where three in four calories come from fat, I will only burn 75 calories from fat despite burning three times the percentage of fat calories with low-intensity activity (3 to 1).

 In essence, the benefits of walking have more to do with the fact that calories burned through low-intensity activity do not appear to get restored through compensatory hunger and slothfulness.
-So, walking may have more lasting benefit to fat loss goals because walking doesn’t make you hungry and tired NOT because of the “Fat Burning Zone”.
+So, walking may have more lasting benefit to fat loss goals because walking doesn’t make you hungry and tired NOT because of the magic of the “Fat Burning Zone”.

 In essence, calories lost via running are borrowed while calories burn while walking are owned.